Resolute-ESG/Resolute-ESG/README.md

 - 👋 Hi, I’m @Resolute-ESG
 - 👀 I’m interested in developing ESG tools
 - 🌱 I’m currently refining my ESG risk rating app
-- 💞️ I’m looking to collaborate on tiols ghat deliver Purpose..
+- 💞️ I’m looking to collaborate on tools that deliver Purpose..

 <!---
 Resolute-ESG/Resolute-ESG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.